Last Updated | November 17, 2023

 Cerner offers built-in integration and interoperability features.
 It strives to provide the best integration, for which it has built three different platforms that integrate.
 In connection to other external systems, they provide operational, clinical, and financial data.

 The Epic system helps organizations achieve integration between all their internal systems.
-It integrates the websites of healthcare organizations with its EHR and enables their patients to make appointments online, request prescriptions refills, view their test results, and access their data anytime.
+It integrates the websites of healthcare organizations with its EHR and enables its patients to make appointments online, request prescriptions refills, view their test results, and access their data anytime.
 When it comes to interoperability, here is how both EHR systems differ:

 Cerner offers interoperability in multiple ways.
-One way is through CommonWell Health Alliance, the first and popular non-profit industry trade association that Cerner co-founded with its other six competitors.
+One way is through CommonWell Health Alliance, the first and most popular non-profit industry trade association that Cerner co-founded with its other six competitors.